Political positions of George W. Bush: Energy policy

 George Bush supported nuclear power and expanded domestic drilling.
 Bush pledged to work toward reduced reliance on foreign oil by reducing fossil fuel consumption and increasing alternative fuel production.
 He lifted a ban on offshore drilling in 2008, saying at the time, "This means that the only thing standing between the American people and these vast oil reserves is action from the U.S. Congress."
-Bush had said in June 2008, "In the long run, the solution is to reduce demand for oil by promoting alternative energy technologies.
+Bush said in June 2008, "In the long run, the solution is to reduce demand for oil by promoting alternative energy technologies.
 My administration has worked with Congress to invest in gas-saving technologies like advanced batteries and hydrogen fuel cells...
 In the short run, the American economy will continue to rely largely on oil.
 And that means we need to increase supply, especially here at home.
 So my administration has repeatedly called on Congress to expand domestic oil production."

 In 2008, Bush announced that the United States would commit $2 billion towards an international fund to promote clean energy technologies, saying, "along with contributions from other countries, this fund will increase and accelerate the deployment of all forms of cleaner, more efficient technologies in developing nations like India and China, and help leverage substantial private-sector capital by making clean energy projects more financially attractive."

 Entitlement reform

-Bush supports the privatization of Social Security by allowing individuals to set up personal retirement accounts.
+Bush supported the privatization of Social Security by allowing individuals to set up personal retirement accounts.
 He also supported the expansion of Medicare to cover prescription drugs using private insurance through his Medicare Part D program.

-Free-market capitalism
+Economic system and ideology

-Bush generally supports free-market capitalism, but claims to understand the importance of government involvements in private financial affairs if they are projected to have a negative impact on the economy as a whole.
-In November 2008, Bush claimed, "Our aim should not be more government.
+Bush generally supported free-market capitalism, but claimed to understand the importance of government involvement in private financial affairs to mitigate negative effects of the economy.
+In November 2008, Bush said, "Our aim should not be more government.
 It should be smarter government."
+Bush also embraced democratic capitalism, saying that "Democratic capitalism is the greatest system ever conceived."
+While he supported free-market capitalism, he also supported state interventionism and a bigger welfare state.
+Because of this, Bush is viewed by some as a Third Way advocate and compared to Bill Clinton.
+Right-libertarians from the Cato Institute have criticized Bush due his support of state interventionism while claiming to support free-market capitalism.
+In practice, Bush advocated for a mixture of neoliberalism and Keynesianism.
+Besides his tax cuts and his proposed privatization of social security, due his economic interventionism, Bush was criticized to be a socialist in terms of economics.

+Practice

 During the beginning of his first term, Bush enacted corporate tax cuts in the hopes that the economy would flourish as a result.
-Later, in 2008, Bush supported major bailout plans for mortgage lenders and auto makers who were facing bankruptcy.
-Bush also enacted the first major economic stimulus in the face of an economy on the down-turn, which handed free checks to all private tax-paying citizens.
+Later, in 2008, Bush supported major bailout plans for mortgage lenders and automakers who were facing bankruptcy.
+Bush also enacted the first major economic stimulus of the 2008 Recession, which provided stimulus checks to American citizens.